shaoyuan1943/chromium-base/README.md

 Require:

 ## How to use
-Include base\base_export.h and the other header file what you want to use and link base.dll, at last run it.
+Include ```base\base_export.h``` and the other header file what you want to use and link base.dll, at last run it.

 ## Document
-See chromium-base-api-manual.md
+See chromium-base-api-use-manual.md